 Contentious probate and Inheritance Act claims

-Around 60% of adults haven’t made a will.
+Around 60% of adults haven’t made a Will.
 Without one their estate will pass under the intestacy rules – often without providing for people who were expecting to receive a legacy or depend on having one.

-But making a will has its problems too.
-In order to make a will, a person has to have the required mental capacity.
-If they suffer from dementia, for example, any will they leave may not be valid.
+But making a Will has its problems too.
+In order to make a Will, a person has to have the required mental capacity.
+If they suffer from dementia, for example, any Will they leave may not be valid.
 And what about coercion?
-Sadly, there are people who’ll place undue influence on someone to get them to leave a will for their benefit.
+Sadly, there are people who’ll place undue influence on someone to get them to leave a Will for their benefit.

 - You’ve been appointed as executor of an estate and received notification of an intended claim.

-- You think that someone who’s died lacked testamentary capacity when they made their will.
+- You think that someone who’s died lacked testamentary capacity when they made their Will.

-- You believe they didn’t know or approve of the contents of their will.
+- You believe they didn’t know or approve of the contents of their Will.

-- You believe they didn’t sign their will or have it witnessed properly.
+- You believe they didn’t sign their Will, or have it witnessed properly.

-- Someone has left a will but hasn’t left you anything, or not enough.
+- Someone has left a Will but hasn’t left you anything, or not enough.

-- Or, simply, you believe their will doesn’t reflect their true wishes and intentions.
+- Or, simply, you believe their Will doesn’t reflect their true wishes and intentions.

-There’s a strict time limit of six months from the date of the grant of probate so it is essential that you do not delay in contacting us for advice.
+There’s a strict time limit of six months from the date of the Grant of Probate so it is essential that you do not delay in contacting us for advice.
 In most cases, legal costs can be claimed from the estate.
 Our very flexible funding options include deferred payment until you receive your inheritance.
-We’ll provide initial advice on your position and set out your options for an agreed fixed fee.
+Get in contact with us today and we’ll provide initial advice on your position and set out your options for an agreed fixed fee.